 B.S.Sc. & M.A.
 (University of Ottawa), PhD.
 (Macquarie University, Sydney)

 Dr. Chartrand is Associate Professor in the Sociology Department at Bishop’s University, Québec and Adjunct Professor at the University of Ottawa, Criminology Department.
 Her current research is concerned with three interrelated areas: 1) the historical links between the criminal justice system and settler colonialism and how colonialism is deployed throughout the justice system today; 2) Indigenous grassroots work to address violence against Indigenous women; 3) alternative understandings and practices of justice and accountability embedded in anti-violence and anti-colonial frameworks.
-Dr. Chartrand recently received a Fonds de recherche du Québec – Société et culture (FRQSC) emerging scholars grant to collect and document the initiatives and strategies of Indigenous families and communities to address missing and murdered Indigenous women and explore alternative grassroots justices.
-Her other current research project traces the historical links between penal and colonial logics to understand the incarceration of Indigenous peoples in Canada today.
-Other research has included pedagogy and abolition, women and prison release, institutional violence, and prison education.
-Dr. Chartrand has over 15 years of experience working in the non-profit, government, and voluntary sectors.
+Dr. Chartrand recently received a Fonds de recherche du Québec – Société et culture (FRQSC) emerging scholars grant to document the initiatives and strategies of Indigenous families and communities of the disappeared and murdered Indigenous women.
+Other research includes women and prison release, institutional violence, pedagogy and abolition, and prison education.
+In addition to her research she is the recipient of the 2017/2018 Divisional Teaching Award.
+She is also the founder and Director of the Centre for Justice Exchange – a collective of academics, students, and individuals who seek to advance more inclusive understandings and practices of justice.
+She is the Prisoner Struggles Editor for the Journal of Prisoners on Prison and sits on the Editorial Boards of the Annual Review of Interdisciplinary Justice Research, Canadian Journal of Criminal Justice, Decolonization of Criminology and Justice, and the Journal of Prisoners on Prison.
+Dr. Chartrand also has over 15 years of experience working in the non-profit, government, and voluntary sectors.
 This includes advocating for and with women and children, Indigenous communities, and prisoners.
-She is the founding member of the Centre of Justice Exchange; a collective of academics, students, and individuals who seek to advance more inclusive justices.
-Dr. Chartrand is the Prisoner Struggles Editor for the Journal of Prisoners on Prison and sits on the Editorial Boards of the Annual Review of Interdisciplinary Justice Research, Canadian Journal of Criminal Justice, Decolonization of Criminology and Justice, and the Journal of Prisoners on Prison.

 Lehalle, S., Chartrand, V. and Kilty, J. M. (Eds.)
 (2016).
 Special Issue: Prison Education.
 Journal of Prisoners on Prison, 25(2). http://www.jpp.org/documents/back%20issues/JPP%2025-2.pdf